FLCAC-admin/FLCAC-docs/docs/LCIAmethods.md

 ## Accessing LCIA Methods
 LCIA methods aligned with the FEDEFL are available in two forms.
-Both forms are updated simultaenously, and so results will be the same no matter which version is used.
+Both forms are updated simultaneously, and so results will be the same no matter which version is used.
 - [LCIA Methods without flows](https://www.lcacommons.gov/lcia-methods-without-flows):
 These JSON-LD files do not contain the flow objects, only the characterization factors.
 They can be downloaded and imported into any openLCA database.
 The "No flows" versions of methods must be imported _into_ a database that contains flows, otherwise the methods will not appear in the database.
 Updating a local database with new data which contains new elementary flows (e.g., importing a new process from a repository on the FLCAC) may result in new, uncharacterized flows in the database.
-In these cases, the "No flows" methods should be **re-imported** to enusre that all elementary flows are charcterized.
+In these cases, the "No flows" methods should be **re-imported** to ensure that all elementary flows are characterized.

 - LCIA Methods repositories: [Repositories](https://www.lcacommons.gov/lca-collaboration/) are available for TRACI2.1 and ReCiPe which contain the methods and all relevant flow objects.
 These repositories are useful for reviewing all characterization factors for flows in the FEDEFL.